London forex traders plead not guilty to U.S. rigging charges

 The defendants were charged in January, and agreed last month to appear in Manhattan rather than fight extradition.

-Ashton was Barclays' global head of spot currency trading, Ramchandani was Citigroup's head of G-10 spot currency trading, and Usher was chief currency spot trader at JPMorgan.
+Ashton was Barclays' global head of spot currency trading, Ramchandani was Citigroup's head of G-10 spot currency trading, and Usher had a similar role at JPMorgan, according to court papers.

 Britain's Serious Fraud Office decided in March 2016 to close its own criminal probe, saying it lacked a "realistic prospect" of obtaining convictions.